ur-tcs/programming-2-ex-2/README.md

 Note the type of the `head` method: it returns a Char, not a String.
 A Char is a single character, whereas a String is a sequence of characters.
 A String is surrounded by double quotes (e.g. "This is a String"), whereas a Char is surrounded by single quotes (e.g. 'c').

 For the respective exercises, you must not use any other method than `isEmpty`, `head` and `tail` on strings.

+You are now prepared to solve the exercises in the file `ExStrings.scala` and implement the corresponding functions.

 ## Classes